 Appointed by the DC Council and the Mayor, we are an independent body that will provide recommendations for improving the DC tax code.

-Over the course of the coming year, we are hearing from tax experts, economists, government officials and members of the public about what's wrong with the DC tax policy—and how to better align it with the city's values and shifting economic base.
+Over the last year and a half, we have been hearing from tax experts, economists, government officials and members of the public about what's wrong with the DC tax policy—and how to better align it with the city's values and shifting economic base.

-Our staff and consultants are sifting through best practices in tax policy and penciling out innovative ideas.
+Our staff and consultants have been sifting through best practices in tax policy and penciling out innovative ideas.

 We want to stay in touch with you.
 Sign up at the bottom of the page for our meeting announcements.